 The Cromwell Museum holds the best collection of objects relating to the life and times of Oliver Cromwell on public display in the world.
 The collection comprises nearly 700 items, including portraits, clothing, miniatures, arms and armour, historical documents written by or about Cromwell, and one of his death masks.
 The Museum is located in the former Huntingdon Grammar School building, which was where Oliver Cromwell went to school.

-The Museum was last refurbished in 1989; the new displays will lead to the Museum closing from the beginning of October for four months for its displays to be completely overhauled.
+The Museum was last refurbished in 1989; the new displays will lead to the Museum closing from 29th September for four months for its displays to be completely overhauled.
 The internationally renowned museum design company JANUS/Vidar has been appointed to produce the designs and manage the construction of the project.
-A temporary exhibition of some of the highlights of the Museum’s collections will be held in Huntingdon Town Hall during the closure period, with the Museum itself due to reopen by the beginning of March.
+A temporary exhibition of some of the highlights of the Museum’s collections will be held in Huntingdon Town Hall from 19th October until 2 February, with the Museum itself due to reopen by the beginning of March.

 Camilla Nichol, Chair of the Cromwell Museum Trust says "We’re extremely grateful to Biffa Award, administered through the Association of Independent Museums; the Wolfson Foundation and the Huntingdon Freemen’s Trust for their very generous support which will enable the Museum’s displays to be substantially refurbished for the first time in 30 years.
 We’re encouraging anyone who would also like to support this project by donations of any size; the more we can raise then the more we can do to bring Cromwell’s story to life for as wide an audience as possible.”